SullivanXiong/eState/README.md

 Pinnacle Hacks 2021 repo for eState.

-eState is a democratic and transparent housing market. eState is a democratizing real estate market for all eState is a eState is a eState is a eState is a eState is a eState is a
+eState is a democratic and transparent housing market. eState is a democratizing real estate market for all.

 # How to run the environment
   ## Get up-to-date npm and node